 Anchor blocks are designed to prevent movement of pipe bends in a vertical direction.
-They consist of sufficient mass concrete to prevent pipe movement (see Appendix B drawing WS - 005).
+They consist of sufficient mass concrete to prevent pipe movement (Appendix B Drawing B2-6 and Drawing B7-6).

 6.3.12.11.3 Restrained joint water mains